 Paying for Nursing Home Care in Salt Lake City

-Long-term custodial nursing home care for a spouse, parent, or grandparent can be very expensive, now averaging close to $6,000 per month.
+Have you thought about Medicaid qualification?
+Long-term custodial nursing home care for a spouse, parent, or grandparent can be very expensive, now averaging close to $8,000 per month.
 If you should need nursing home care, the expense may have to be borne by your spouse and family, seriously affecting their quality of life.
 If a spouse, parent or grandparent should need long-term care, the escalating costs of such care may be more than their savings can bear.
 In such a situation, the security and independence of the non-institutionalized spouse, parent or grandparent may be jeopardized, and family wealth that was intended to be left to succeeding generations may be consumed by nursing home expenses.

 To date, the traditional remedies for addressing these concerns have largely been viewed as inadequate.
 Long-term care insurance has been considered impractical or too expensive.
 Health insurance, including post-retirement group insurance, generally does not pay for long-term care.
 Most government programs also fail to provide for long-term care, although Medicare may pay for a very limited amount of rehabilitative care after a hospital stay.

 In certain situations, Medicaid may pay for long-term care.
 While some consider Medicaid assistance akin to welfare, facts show that a majority of nursing home residents receive some Medicaid assistance.
 Each person and family need to determine for themselves whether it is proper to utilize Medicaid assistance.

 How to Qualify for Medicaid

 To qualify for Medicaid assistance, a person must be “medically needy” and 65 years or age or older, blind, or formally classified as “disabled.”
 To determine financial need, Medicaid recipients must satisfy both asset and income tests.